SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 57. Click on **Consume** to see the message.<br>
 ![Consume](./images/s4/51.png)

 Congratulations!!
-Now you have completed the creation of the new Flexible workflow for the Purchase Requisition, configured the background job to send the workitems to Event Mesh, and tested it successfully.
+Now you have completed the creation of the new Flexible workflow for the purchase requisition, configured the background job to send the workitems to SAP Event Mesh, and tested it successfully.